A note on the type II superstring vertex operators in the B-RNS-GSS formalism: Introduction

 which turns out to describe a physical state when the field $h_{mn}$ satisfies the linearized Einstein equations.
 The corresponding integrated vertex operator has conformal weight $(1,1)$ and vanishing ghost number.
 It is given by

 The relations between $U$ and $V$ involves the operators $W$ and $\overline{W}$ which satisfy

 The operators $W$ and $\overline{W}$ are given by

-The idea is to establish a relation like (\ref{VUCbos}) for the massless states in the type II superstring using the B-RNS-GSS formalism in flat spacetime and in $AdS_5\times S^5$ background.
+Note that we could start with the most general ghost number $(1,1)$ and conformal weight $(0,0)$ representing the uninintegrated vertex operator $U$ and then derive $W, \Wb$ and $V$.
+Alternatively, one could start with the most general conformal weight $(1,1)$ and vanishing ghost number representing the integrated vertex operator $V$ and then derive $W, \Wb$ and $U$.
+I chose the second possibility because it is easier to figure out what is this most general $V$ and without ghost dependence.
+The idea of this paper is to establish a relation like (\ref{VUCbos}) for the massless states in the type II superstring using the B-RNS-GSS formalism in flat spacetime and in $AdS_5\times S^5$ background starting with the most general integrated vertex operator.
 In section 2 we consider a superstring in flat spacetime and review the construction of massless vertex operators in the open superstring case and then we construct integrated and unintegrated vertex operators for the closed superstring.
 In section 3 we study the special case of the type IIB superstring in $AdS_5\times S^5$ background and construct integrated and unintegrated vertex operators.